newnoiseworks/omgd/docs/content/_index.md

 ---
 title: OMGD
+bookToc: false
+# bookFlatSection: false
+# bookHidden: false
+# bookCollapseSection: false
+# bookComments: false
-addDot: false
+# bookSearchExclude: false
-addBang: true
 ---
+# OMGD

-## Open Multiplayer Game Dev
+## OMGD == Open Multiplayer GameDev

 OMGD eases the entanglement of multiplayer game dev by combining open source tools so you can focus on what matters - your game.